frederic-perez/AmE-dictionary/data/dictionary.md

 __omnibus<sup>2</sup>__ _n_ :four: __1a__ A large horse-drawn public conveyance, especially of the late 1800s.
 __omnifarious__ _adj_ Of all kinds: _omnifarious knowledge._
 __omnipresent__ _adj_
-__omniscient__ _adj_ :two: Having complete or unlimited knowledge, awareness, or understanding; perceiving all things.
+__omniscient__ _adj_ :three: /ahm-NISH-unt/ _Omniscient_ describes someone or something with unlimited knowledge or understanding.
+Having complete or unlimited knowledge, awareness, or understanding; perceiving all things.
 Having total knowledge; knowing everything: _an omniscient deity; the omniscient narrator._
 __omnivore__ _n_
 __omphaloskepsis__ _n_ The practice of contemplating one’s navel in order to aid meditation.
 __on a second thought__